jimmidyson/configmap-reload/README.md

 [![Dependency Status](https://dependencyci.com/github/jimmidyson/configmap-reload/badge)](https://dependencyci.com/github/jimmidyson/configmap-reload)
 [![CircleCI](https://img.shields.io/circleci/project/jimmidyson/configmap-reload.svg?maxAge=2592000)](https://circleci.com/gh/jimmidyson/configmap-reload)

-**configmap-reload** is a simple binary to trigger a reload when a Kubernetes ConfigMap is updated.
+**configmap-reload** is a simple binary to trigger a reload when Kubernetes ConfigMaps are updated.
-It watches the mounted volume dir and notifies the target process that the config map has been changed.
+It watches mounted volume dirs and notifies the target process that the config map has been changed.
 It currently only supports sending an HTTP request, but in future it is expected to support sending OS (e.g. SIGHUP) once Kubernetes supports pod PID namespaces.